 McConnell Will Move Ahead With Impeachment Trial Rules Without Democrats' Support

-Senate Majority Leader Mitch McConnell, R-Ky., says he has the votes to establish rules for a Senate impeachment trial of President Trump without support from Democrats.
+Senate Majority Leader Mitch McConnell, R-Ky., says he has the votes to establish rules for the Senate impeachment trial of President Trump without support from Democrats.

 McConnell told reporters Tuesday that he has abandoned attempts to reach an agreement with Senate Minority Leader Chuck Schumer, D-N.Y., after weeks of public bickering over Democrats' demands to agree on a set of witnesses and rules for evidence in the trial.
 The decision to move ahead with the rules puts new pressure on House Speaker Nancy Pelosi, D-Calif., to release the House-passed articles of impeachment so that a trial may begin.

-"We have the votes once the impeachment trial has begun to pass a resolution essentially the same, very similar to the 100 to nothing vote in the Clinton trial which sets up as you may recall what could best be described as a maybe a phase one," McConnell said about the process.
+"We have the votes once the impeachment trial has begun to pass a resolution essentially the same, very similar to the 100-to-nothing vote in the Clinton trial, which sets up as you may recall what could best be described as a maybe a phase one," McConnell said about the process.
 He said the resolution would lay out a process for arguments from the prosecution, arguments from the president's defense team and written questions from senators.

 McConnell noted he is modeling the rules on the 1999 trial of then President Bill Clinton.
-At the time, Senators voted unanimously to approve a basic outline of how the trial would be conducted.
+At the time, senators voted unanimously to approve a basic outline of how the trial would be conducted.
 They saved the question of witnesses and evidence for a second set of rules that were later approved along party lines.
 McConnell said he anticipated addressing questions about witnesses after the first phase of the trial was complete.

+But Senate Democrats say the facts and circumstances of the Trump impeachment process cannot be compared to the Clinton trial.
+They say the White House blocked key witnesses from appearing before the House and they need to be vetted in the Senate.

+"Democrats believe that a fair trial means that all of the relevant facts come out," Schumer said.
+"And witnesses and documents are part of that fair process."

 Politics